Open-Fuego/Open-Fuego-Workshop/README.md

 * Stasis Theory Project Students will work with code to figure out what they want to write or what they want to make by constructing a question, conjecture, definition, quality, and policy. (see: Stasis Theory Machine, Elevator Pitch Generator)

 * Multimodal Communication Document - Students will use the tools in Pitt Fuego to make a mobile-ready multimodal communication document.
-(See Pitt Fuego or any of our other Presentation Methods.
+(See Pitt Fuego or any of our other Presentation Methods.<p>&nbsp;</p>

+**Stephen Quigley, University of Pittsburgh, [sjq4@pitt.edu](sjq4@pitt.edu)**